ProboCI/probo-docs/docs/build-configuration/notifications.md

 published: true
 ---

-You can add notifications to your build by adding a notifications key to your `.probo.yaml` file.
-This will allow you to start getting webhooks delivered to your service when changes happen to your builds, including steps completing and builds passing or failing.
+Enabling notifications from Probo allows you to be automatically informed about your builds' status and completion.
+Currently, Probo supports webhook  `POST` notifications, but will soon support HipChat and Slack notifications as well.

+## Webhook notifications

+Get started with webbook notifications by adding a `notifications` key to your `.probo.yaml` file.
+Within this `notifications` key, add your webhook `POST` URL.
+You can add a single URL or multiple URLs.
+See the following examples for more information:

-## Examples
+### Examples

 {% highlight yaml %}
 notifications: